 While it’s ideal to meet with people live, the reality is that a lot of people working from home are leading hectic lives — they’re now watching their kids or pets or handling household emergencies during the workday.
 You can ease up on these folks and give them the option to watch the meeting later when they’re free.

 At Prezi, we love an asynchronous meeting.
 The ability to cover the same material remotely and at different times of the day is why we routinely come back to this meeting format.
-Make sure to record your virtual all-hands and share it with everyone at the company.
+Make sure to record your all-hands meeting and share it with everyone at the company.

 Give people the option to ask questions or respond to the material after the meeting has ended, too.
 We have a shared #announcements Slack channel that works well for us.